In business, it’s common to see and hear people use the terms ‘procurement’ and ‘purchasing’ interchangeably.

 - Establishing and managing positive supplier relationships

-- Implementing a dedicated contract management system
+- Implementing a dedicated contract management software

 - Improving your purchasing systems (more on this below!)